benWindsorCode/dotFiles/README.md

 ./doom sync
 ```

+From here you can then select a project with 'SPC p p', and SPC SPC to search within that project.
+If you need project discovery to run use M-x projectile-discover-projects-in-search-path.

+Magit from within the project accessed with SPC g g, then use s to stage files for commit, c c to commit, p u to push to master (use ? to see other commands here).

+Fantastic detailed doom config here: https://github.com/sunnyhasija/Academic-Doom-Emacs-Config
+Which detaisl the flow from these gifs for notating papers: https://www.reddit.com/r/emacs/comments/hltl69/org_roam_for_academics_demo/

 ## Customisation
 You then need to make the following change to enable org-capture etc. gtd setup:
 - Enable the org layer for spacemacs by uncommenting 'org' from the .spacemacs file/uncommenting org in ~/.doom.d/init.el